About my Copper Finishes

 Lacquer

-will wear off particularly if exposed to chemicals, detergents, and from daily use.
+Sometimes I will lacquer copper to keep it bright and shiny, but will wear off particularly if exposed to chemicals, detergents, and from daily use.

-When I do lacquer, I use a clear acrylic lacquer which does not contain any ingredients that would cause an allergic reaction to your skin.
+When I do lacquer, I use a clear acrylic lacquer which does not contain any ingredients that should not cause an allergic reaction to your skin.
 Two coats of lacquer are applied in either gloss, satin, or matte.
 The matte is completely flat allowing the copper to appear natural with no sheen at all.

 Once lacquered, you can not polish the copper.